-I added a few of my blue Christmas balls that I’ve had forever, but the pièce de résistance is the stunning gold finial ornaments from Tree Classics.
+I added a few of my blue Christmas balls that I’ve had forever.

 They’re crafted from blown glass and they added the perfect finishing touch to the garland.

-One of my most cherished childhood Christmas traditions was that every Christmas tree had to have a bird’s nest in it.
+One of my most cherished childhood Christmas traditions is that every Christmas tree had to have a bird’s nest in it.

-For many years, we always cut a fresh tree, and I can remember tromping through the woods with my brother looking for the perfect Christmas tree, and my sweet mama encouraging us to find one with an old abandoned bird’s nest in it.
+For many years, we always cut a fresh tree.
+I can remember tromping through the woods with my brother looking for the perfect Christmas tree, with my sweet mama encouraging us to find one with an old abandoned bird’s nest in it.